petrVavra/Industrial-Project-Work---Service-prediction/README.md

 # Current development architecture and source code description

 We are back on the trees.
-Now we will try to make a simple data transfer to Codesys over TCP/IP protocol.

 We have found that there is a suitable protocol for communication between microcontroller and Raspberry PI - Modbus.
-It is implemented to Codesys enviroment - there is a [tutorial](https://www.youtube.com/watch?v=lKORELpasPM) how to run that on Raspberry Pi and also a [library](https://github.com/petrVavra/Industrial-Project-Work---Service-prediction/tree/wirelessSolution) for ESP8266 microcontroller.
+It is implemented to Codesys enviroment - there is a [tutorial](https://www.youtube.com/watch?v=lKORELpasPM) how to run that on Raspberry Pi and also a [library](https://github.com/JhonControl/ESP8266_Industrial_ModbusTCP_V2) for ESP8266 microcontroller.

+We have established the data transfer between ESP8266 and Raspberry Pi over Modbus.